- Will divestment harm important school programs, like financial aid?

 In fact, shareholder engagement is not mutually exclusive to Fossil Free Penn’s call to divest in 5 years!
 During these full 5 years Penn can continue to vote in proxy resolutions and even initiate resolutions (but there have been zero instances of Penn ever initiating any ESG-based resolutions, let alone a successful one).
-More importantly, as detailed in Why Divest?, shareholder engagement alone does actually not solve any of the fundamental issues detailed in the Fiduciary Duty, Moral Integrity, and Social Impact sections.
+More importantly, as detailed in Evidence, shareholder engagement alone does actually not solve any of the fundamental issues detailed in the Fiduciary Duty, Moral Integrity, and Social Impact sections.

 First, shareholder engagement does not solve the fiduciary duty violations because it cannot 1) convert the stranded reserves into cash flows nor 2) suspend the fundamental business which relies on increasing CAPEX for extraction nor 3) completely return the entirety of capital to current investors through dividends.
 Second, the low success probability and severe infrequency of shareholder resolutions (specifically one initiated by Penn) means our endowment would continue funding climate denial and the exploitation of communities and ecosystems for many years before any meaningful mitigation even had a chance to take place.
 Third, every dollar that remains in fossil fuel companies has an opportunity cost of a dollar invested in clean energy; the latter has a much higher marginal impact on benefiting the climate.

 - Don't we still need natural gas as a bridge fuel?